Charge Your Phone In 60 seconds...

 The battery developed at the Stanford University is 'fast-charging, long-lasting and inexpensive', according to its designers.
 Aluminium was considered to replace the Lithium batteries for a long time, due to its low cost and high charge storage capacity.
 But, the previous attempts with different cathodes failed miserably.

-The aluminum-ion battery consists of two electrodes: a negatively charged anode made of aluminum and a positively charged cathode made of graphite along with an ionic liquid electrolyte, inside a flexible polymer- coated pouch.
-There are many factors which makes this aluminum battery a better and greener alternative to the traditional lithium-ion batteries.
+The aluminium-ion battery consists of two electrodes: a negatively charged anode made of aluminium and a positively charged cathode made of graphite along with an ionic liquid electrolyte, inside a flexible polymer- coated pouch.
+There are many factors which make this aluminium battery a better and greener alternative to the traditional lithium-ion batteries.
 Lithium-ion batteries tend to catch fire due to short-circuit within the battery.
 That is not a problem with these batteries.
 They work fine even when punctured.